 This manuscript has typical 15th century Italian decorations including white vine.
 While definitely beautiful a beautiful work, there are some things that show its wear over the past five hundred and some years.

 The gold seems to smudge and rub off on the pages opposite it.
 This is an invariable pattern throughout the book.
 Makes you wonder what quality of gold was used and what else was in it.

-A side by side comparison will help.
+A side by side comparison for you.

 For example here on 10v we see some more of the beautiful purple filigree work.
+Purple is an uncommon ink color and so it was a nice find for me to see in person.

-We’re seeing a lot of pen work here.
-The lettering of course is done by pen but probably so is the filigree work, though it could be with a very thin paintbrush.
-So why can the purple ink lines be thinner than the red lines?
-Of course the pen or paintbrush could have been larger, but what about the ink itself?
+But what about the qualities of the ink?
 Do the qualities of the purple ink lend themselves to hair thin lines when the red ink simple can’t go on that thin?
 Most likely we can’t know for certain but perhaps some colored ink making will be in my future to help answer the question.

 I suppose we all know someone who could resemble one of the figures in this miniature.

 A note of caution can be learned from this manuscript as well.
 Keep your work area clean and pay attention to where you ink is going!